-While coordinating conjunctions (and, but, for, nor, or, so, yet), which connect clauses of equal importance, get a great deal of press in every grammar book on the bookshelf , they’re not the only conjunctions in town.
+While coordinating conjunctions (and, but, for, nor, or, so, yet), which connect clauses of equal importance, get a great deal of press in every grammar book, they’re not the only conjunctions in town.
 Subordinating conjunctions connect clauses as well, but theirs is the job of connecting those of unequal importance.
 Some common subordinating conjunctions are even though, unless, until, because, although, and since.

 I find that the problem many people have with these conjunctions is in how to punctuate them.
 When a clause containing a subordinating conjunction comes before the main clause, a comma should separate them.
 This isn’t usually a problem.